chelobotix/school-library/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Enumerable Ruby App - Ruby Microverse Project Module 4<a name="about-project"></a>
+# 📖 School Library - Ruby Microverse Project Module 4<a name="about-project"></a>

-> Enumerable Ruby App developed with Ruby.
+> School Library developed with Ruby.

 ## 🛠 Built With <a name="built-with"></a>